zooniverse/Talk/README.md

 ## Talk 2.0

+### Deprecated

+This repo is no longer maintanined.
+Issues opened in it will likely be closed and not fixed.

+### About

 Talk codebase for projects launched on our old platform generally between Sept.
 2012 and June 2015.
 Examples include http://talk.chimpandsee.org/, http://talk.galaxyzoo.org/, and http://talk.planethunters.org/.

 ### Requirements